Tuta absoluta: Management

 Some populations of T. absoluta have developed resistance to organophosphate and pyrethroid pesticides.
 Newer compounds such as spinosad, imidacloprid, and Bacillus thuringiensis have demonstrated some efficacy in controlling European outbreaks of this moth.
 Insecticide costs have increased rapidly, and even that has not always produced good results, due to high quantity application of insecticides that are not especially effective against T. absoluta.
 As a result, new registrations have been obtained specifically for this pest starting in 2009.
-Between 2009 and 2011 there was a dramatic increase in authorized a.i.s and MoAs in Spain and Tunisia for this reason.
+Between 2009 and 2011 there was a dramatic increase in authorized APIs and MoAs in Spain and Tunisia for this reason.

 A large number of insecticide MoAs are effective, and various ones are registered in various jurisdictions, including: Acetylcholinesterase inhibitors (IRAC group 1B), voltage-gated sodium channel modulators (3A), nicotinic acetylcholine receptor modulators (5), chloride channel activators (6), midgut membrane disruptor (11), oxidative phosphorylation uncouplers (13), nicotinic acetylcholine receptor blockers (15), ecdysone receptor agonists (18), volgate-gated sodium channel blockers (22A and 22B), ryanodine receptor modulators (28), and azadirachtin (of unknown action, UN).

 Experiments have revealed some promising agents of biological pest control for this moth, including Nabis pseudoferus, a species of damsel bug, Bacillus thuringiensis, and Beauveria bassiana.
 Companion planting with Fagopyrum esculentum works by increasing numbers of the parasitoid Necremnus tutae.

 Relatively natural chemical controls include limonene and borax.

 The sex pheromone for T. absoluta has been identified by researchers at Cornell University and has been found to be highly attractive to male moths.
 Pheromone lures are used extensively throughout Europe, South America, North Africa and the Middle East for the monitoring and mass-trapping of T. absoluta.
 The use of pheromone products in combination with a yellow delta trap has been recorded in South Africa.
 This concept is used to monitor populations of T. absoluta in tomato orchards.

 The combined use of pheromones as well as specific light frequency proved to be effective in suppressing the T. absoluta population and keeping it within the economic threshold as it disclosed by Russell IPM in a United Kingdom patent.

 Also the use of electric mosquito traps give good results.